Wilfred/emacs-refactor/README.md

 # elisp-refactor

+ELR allows you to define language-specific refactoring commands in Emacs.
+It has a simple declarative interface for easy extension.

-Provides refactoring commands for Emacs Lisp.
-To use, move point to an expression and invoke the refactor menu.
+To use ELR when editing, simply move point to an expression and invoke the refactor menu.

 ![Refactoring menu example](https://raw.github.com/chrisbarrett/elisp-refactor/master/elr.png)

-The following commands are currently available:
+The following commands are available in Emacs Lisp:

 * extract expression to function
 * extract expression to defvar
 * extract expression to defconst
 * extract autoload for function
 * evalute expression and replace it with the result
-* inline variable.
+* inline variable
+* comment expression.

+More languages are forthcoming.
+See *Extension* for details on extending ELR to other language modes.
+It's easy (honest!).

 ## Dependencies